Street Art Murals in Los Angeles: 7 Iconic Works and Their Artists

 detail great wall los angeles

-Detail of The Great Wall of Los Angeles / The History of California by Judith Baca, 1976-83
+Details of The Great Wall of Los Angeles / The History of California by Judith Baca, 1976-83

-Ignorance And Poverty (1970-76) by Elliot Pinkney: Murals Of Protest
+4. Ignorance And Poverty (1970-76) by Elliot Pinkney: Murals Of Protest

 ignorance and poverty elliot pinkney

 The murals of the artist Eliot Pinkneys depict a piece of African-American protest and history in the form of street art.
 The work Ignorance and Poverty (1970-76) has become an iconic L.A. mural.
-Author Michael Fallon interprets the wall painting with a two-headed snake and a central heroic figure, symbolically holding an eyeball in his hand, as follows: “Perhaps created as a way of coping with the realities of his changing community, Pinkney’s painting was heavily didactic, but the artist compensated for this didacticism by employing the vibrant color, boldly emblematic shapes, and the dynamically flowing, twisting composition that local Chicano muralists had developed a few years earlier.” (see Creating the Future: Art and Los Angeles in the 1970s)
+Author Michael Fallon interprets the wall painting with a two-headed snake and a central heroic figure symbolically holding an eyeball in his hand, saying, “Perhaps created as a way of coping with the realities of his changing community, Pinkney’s painting was heavily didactic, but the artist compensated for this didacticism by employing the vibrant color, boldly emblematic shapes, and the dynamically flowing, twisting composition that local Chicano muralists had developed a few years earlier.” (see Creating the Future: Art and Los Angeles in the 1970s)

-Originally coming from the Chicano culture and art, muralism has over the decades become a pictorial means of expression in public space for other minorities in Los Angeles as well.
-Elliot Pinkney’s murals are among the most famous mural works by African-Americans.
+Originally coming from the Chicano culture and art, muralism has become a pictorial means of expression in public space for other minorities over the decades in Los Angeles as well.
+Elliot Pinkney’s murals are among the most famous mural works by African Americans.

-Seventh Street Altarpiece (1983-84) by Kent Twitchell: Freeway Murals
+5. Seventh Street Altarpiece (1983-84) by Kent Twitchell: Freeway Murals

 lita albuquerque monument kent twitchell